Ankitv003/weather-dashboard/README.md

 # Weather Dashboard

 Welcome to the Weather Dashboard project!
-In this project, i have created git
+In this project, i have created a weather-dashboard app using ReactJS and the Meteosource Weather API.

 ## Table of Contents